Firfi/loskutoff.com.old/source/_posts/2015-06-16-making-browserify-dot-js-working-with-meteor-application.markdown

 categories: meteorjs, reactjs, browserify
 ---

+* Update * This article is completely outdated as Meteor supports npm packages out of the box now.

 In previous [post](http://www.loskutoff.com/blog/using-reactjs-as-a-meteorjs-views/)
 I described how to wrap existing npm (especially React-related) packages into Meteor packages to use them in your application.